 - Don’t overdo: you don’t need to tag your AdWords URLs if Google AdWords and Google Analytics are connected

 - Only use the campaign variables that you need; sometimes using medium, source and campaign is enough

 - Medium, less is more; if you have one hundred different media it will become very difficult to analyze and optimize on the highest level

 - Make sure to send no personally identifiable information (PII) in a campaign tracking parameter

 - Set up Google Analytics filters to aid the process; for this specific purpose it is advisable to set the campaign parameters to lowercase

 The same filter should be applied to the other four campaign parameters.

 If you colleague accidentally uses Email instead of email, Google Analytics will still show the traffic under the same medium: email.

 Read this post about Google Analytics filters to learn more about the tremendous value of filters.

 This is it!
 Good luck with campaign tracking and optimizing your online business!One last thing...
-Make sure to get my extensive checklist for your Google Analytics setup.
-It contains 50+ crucial things to take into account when setting up Google Analytics.
+Make sure to get my automated Google Analytics Audit Tool.
+It contains 25 key health checks on the Google Analytics Setup.